-Outcome 2 Produce digital assets with others for identified purposes and audiences.
-Performance criteria - (a) Produce a collaborative project plan. - (b) Compare and collectively agree on digital devices, platforms, applications and other digital tools appropriate for the tasks. - (c) Co-create digital assets using a range of appropriate digital technologies. - (d) Comply with data privacy, copyright and licensing regulations, referencing digital sources appropriately. - (e) Analyse digital assets outlining steps to improve future collaborations.
+Outcome 2 Produce digital assets with others to solve a complex problem.
+Performance criteria - (a) Produce a collaborative project plan, taking responsibility for an identified task. - (b) Review and collectively agree on digital devices, platforms, applications and other digital tools appropriate for the tasks. - (c) Create and co-create digital assets using a range of appropriate technologies. - (d) Comply with data privacy, protection, copyright and licensing regulations, referencing digital sources appropriately.
 Outcome 3 Interact responsibly with others when working and communicating online.
-Performance criteria - (a) Engage with a range of digital communities using appropriate language and behaviours. - (b) Contribute to social and community networks complying with terms and conditions, codes of conduct and netiquette. - (c) Analyse effects of digital technologies on social wellbeing, inclusion, physical and psychological health.
-National Unit Specification: Statement of standards (cont) Unit title: Digital Literacy (SCQF level 5) Evidence requirements for this unit Evidence is required to demonstrate that learners have independently achieved all outcomes and performance criteria.
+Performance criteria - (a) Engage with a range of digital communities using appropriate language and behaviours. - (b) Contribute to social, community and professional networks complying with terms and conditions, codes of conduct and netiquette. - (C) Analyse effects of digital technologies on social wellbeing, inclusion, physical and psychological health.
+National Unit Specification: Statement of standards Unit title: Digital Literacy (SCQF level 6) Outcome 4 Critically review digital assets and the collaborative process Performance criteria - (a) Evaluate created and co-created digital assets to solve the identified problem. - (b) Evaluate choices of digital communication tools and software used in the process. - (c) Evaluate digital systems and practices providing recommendations for future collaborations.
+Evidence requirements for this unit Evidence is required to demonstrate that learners have independently achieved all outcomes and performance criteria.
 Assessors should use their professional judgement, subject knowledge and experience, and understanding of their learners, to determine the most appropriate ways to generate evidence and the conditions and contexts in which they are used.
-A series of knowledge-based and practical digital activities will provide the evidence for all three outcomes in this unit generated separately or holistically.
+A series of knowledge-based and practical digital activities will provide the evidence for all four outcomes in this unit generated separately or holistically.
 If the latter approach is used, it must be clear how the evidence covers each outcome/performance criterion.
 Application of knowledge from outcome 1 should be evident throughout all activities used to achieve the unit.
 Assessments should be open book with evidence obtained through natural occurrence or in response to set tasks.
 Knowledge evidence should be obtained under controlled, supervised and timed conditions.
 Each learner must provide evidence that they have: